 John never stopped looking for a new job.
 He was offered a job on Monday.
 In the old days, John would tender two weeks’ notice.
 Today, he cleans out his desk that same night and never comes back to work again.
 John doesn’t share information about what is and isn’t in the pipeline as far as his work is concerned.
 He feels he was completely taken advantage of by this employer and as such sees no reason to assist in any way with a transition.

 What did the rapid exit of John do to your company?
 How did it affect the Company’s morale, productivity, and its interactions with the vendors or customers?
 Was the savings on salary really worth it?

-Management of a business encompasses more than just following laws and industry standards; it includes both internal and external strategies, expectations and the culture that is created within and without to meet those goals.
+Management of a business encompasses more than just following laws and industry standards; it includes both internal and external strategies, expectations and the culture created within and without meeting those goals.